macewanCS/Nodepad--/spec/UserStories.md

 ##Branch Manager

-* As a branch manager I need to do everything that a standard library worker can do.

 * As a branch manager, I need to be able to see and edit all the IT tickets for my branch.

 * As a branch manager, I need to be alerted to all Human tickets that HR requires my input on.